Equipment rental: Reasons for renting

-There are several reason why companies choose to rent equipment instead of buying it: financial and economic, operational and environmental.
+There are several reasons why companies choose to rent equipment instead of buying it: financial and economic, operational and environmental.

 Financial and economic

 Equipment rental helps companies reduce their fixed costs and minimizes the financial risks of owning equipment fleets.
-By renting rather than owning, the user only pays for equipment when it is needed, and rental reduces the ongoing costs that come with equipment ownership, including maintenance, in-service inspections, repairs, transportation and storage.
+By renting rather than owning, the user only pays for equipment when it is required thereby avoiding the ongoing costs that come with equipment ownership, including maintenance, in-service inspections, repairs, transportation and storage.
 Rental allows companies to cope with peak workloads without having to invest in extra equipment.
 It represents a low-risk way of obtaining equipment when market conditions are uncertain and allows companies to enter new markets or sectors without burdensome investments in machinery – capital that would otherwise be tied up in equipment can be channeled into a company's core business.

-Oftentimes the decision to rent over financing or purchasing a piece of equipment will come down to a decision balanced in risk and the long term usefulness of the equipment.
-Renting can be up to three times more expensive over financing, but comes with the benefits of lower risk and commitment.
-Where buying starts to make more sense is when there is a consistent and forecastable use case for the equipment.
-Renting again is much better suited to infrequent or one time uses.
+The decision to rent over financing or purchasing a piece of equipment is most likely based on a balance of risk and the long term usefulness of the equipment.
+Renting can be up to three times more expensive over financing, but comes with the benefits of lower risk and commitment better suited to the needs of infrequent or one time users.
+Buying starts to make more sense when there is a consistent and forecastable use case for the equipment.

 Capital Release: In times where they have to demonstrate high levels of profit compared to Invested Capital, contractors are increasingly eager to rent equipment, as it allows them to minimize the size of their equipment fleet.
 Less immobilized capital allows for improved cost control, lower maintenance costs, and a reduction in transport fleets.
 Renting equipment with operators allows for optimizing staff costs.

 The ERA Total Cost of Ownership calculator can help in deciding whether to buy, rent or lease equipment from financial perspective.